-Its supercritical wings have a fixed leading-edge and a 27% sweep angle, its 1.15 m (3.8 ft) winglets reduce cruise lift-induced drag by 17%.
-It climbs to FL410 in 18 min with a 455 kg (1,003 lb) fuel burn at MTOW/ISA, where at a 14,330 kg (31,590 lb) weight it burns 680 kg (1,500 lb)/h at Mach 0.8 / 445 kn (824 km/h) tas, 875 kg (1,929 lb)/h at Mach 0.83 / 465 kn (861 km/h) tas.
+Its supercritical wings have a fixed leading edge and 27% sweep angle; its 1.15 m (3.8 ft) winglets reduce cruise lift-induced drag by 17%.
+The Bombardier Challenger 300 climbs to FL410 in 18 minutes with a 455 kg (1,003 lb) fuel burn at MTOW/ISA, where at a 14,330 kg (31,590 lb) weight, it burns 680 kg (1,500 lb)/h at Mach 0.8 / 445 kn (824 km/h) tas, 875 kg (1,929 lb)/h at Mach 0.83 / 465 kn (861 km/h) tas.

-Balance Field Length (Take-off Distance in Feet): 4,689
+Balance Field Length (Take-off Distance in Feet): With a balance field length of 4,689 feet, the Challenger 300 demonstrates exceptional take-off performance.

 RANGE MAP